aridjayarecipes/cutesrecipes.web.app/content/post/1976-recipe-of-homemade-roasted-brussel-sprouts-w-bacon.md

 1. Bake at 400F for at least 45 minutes checking, and with a spatula folding as they cook.

 Brussels sprouts are tiny packages full of nutrition, high in antioxidants, potassium, calcium.
-This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don&#39;t like Brussels sprouts.
+This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don't like Brussels sprouts.
 These oven roasted Brussels sprouts are super easy to prepare and make a delicious side dish alongside steak, or even lamb.
 Watch how to make perfectly roasted Brussels sprouts in this short recipe video!
 Roasted Brussels sprouts are the perfect side dish for so many meals.

 So that is going to wrap it up for this exceptional food roasted brussel sprouts w/ bacon! recipe.
 Thanks so much for reading.
 I am sure that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!